 Check the Condition of the Surface

 Is the wood material old?
-If it is, our wood experts don’t recommend using chemicals as they can further damage your furniture.
+If it is, it’s not recommended using chemicals as they can further damage your furniture.

 Do Not Overdo it